chem-william/TOM_paper/README.md

 # TOM_paper
-Scripts for the paper "Trusting our Machines: Validating Machine Learning Models in Molecular Electronics"
+Scripts for the paper "Trusting our Machines: Validating Machine Learning Models in Molecular Electronics".

+Please cite that paper if anything in this repo proves useful in your own work :-)

-Due to the size limits, we have uploaded the datasets Electronic Research Data Archive (ERDA) at University of Copenhagen.
+Due to the size limits on Github, we have uploaded the datasets to Electronic Research Data Archive (ERDA) at University of Copenhagen.
 They are available here: XXX